2060-io/organization/jenkins/README.md

 5. For further customization, check the configuration examples in the [`examples`](/jenkins/example/release-please/) directory.

 With this setup, versioning is automated, ensuring consistency and traceability in your releases.

-### How to Deploy Components

-For a detailed, step-by-step guide on how deployments work in the 2060.io ecosystem—including naming conventions, Jenkins integration, Helm usage, and best practices—refer to the [2060.io Deployment Strategy Guide](./deployment-strategy.md).

 ### 10. (Optional & Recommended) PVC Migration for New Integration